explosion/thinc/website/docs/api-backends.md

 `Ops.reshape2f` expects an array of floats and expects to return an array of floats – but it won't convert an array of ints to an array of floats.
-However, using the specific method will tell the static type checker what array to expect, and passing in an array thats _typed_ as an int array will result in a type error.
+However, using the specific method will tell the static type checker what array to expect, and passing in an array that's _typed_ as an int array will result in a type error.

 </infobox>